 Overall, I regard myself as a mentor to the students with whom I interact.
-In this capacity, I strive to generate an active examination of current practice that uses critical appraisal of research to generate an inspection of alternative approaches.
 The majority of my teaching experiences have pertained to nursing research, about which I am deeply passionate.
 My 20 years of clinical and academic research experience has shaped this passion and has provided me with a treasury of insight with which I aspire to introduce students to research in a meaningful way and illustrate its practical and clinical utility.

 Full Member, Queen's University Cancer Research Institute, Division of Cancer Care and Epidemiology

 The conceptualization of my research program is rooted in my experiences as a Clinical Trials Nurse Coordinator at the Princess Margaret Hospital in Toronto.
 In this role, I routinely observed the need for continued research so as to inform improvements in cancer treatments and/or change practices to improve patient care.
 For these reasons, it is my sincerest intention that the outcomes of my research have important implications for health care providers and the cancer patients/survivors for whom they care.
 To facilitate this goal, I prioritize research partnerships with clinicians and cancer patients, survivors, and/or their informal caregivers.

 My research program reflects three interrelated foci: 1) Preparing for transitions along the cancer trajectory; 2) Gaining insights into the cancer experience, and; 3) Understanding fear of cancer recurrence.
 To complete this work, my team has used quantitative, qualitative, mixed-methods and scoping review methods.
 We have received competitive research funding from a variety of sources, including tri-council agencies.
 Specific project details can be found here.